Related Institutes around the WorldInstitutes related to the Rare Book School can currently be found in the following countries:

 Colorado Springs, Colorado

-The Out-of-print and Antiquarian Book Market Seminar.
-"Specialists share their expertise and experience with booksellers, librarians, and collectors in this comprehensive survey of the out-of-print, antiquarian, rare and used book markets.
-Basic procedures and problems are discussed both formally and informally through a series of lectures, demonstrations, discussions and practical workshops."
+The Colorado Antiquarian Book Seminar is held annually at Colorado College, Colorado Springs.
+“Specialists share their expertise and experience with booksellers, librarians, and collectors in this comprehensive survey of the out-of-print, antiquarian, rare and used book markets.
+Basic procedures and problems are discussed both formally and informally through a series of lectures, demonstrations, discussions and practical workshops.”

-- For further information, consult the Seminar's Web site:
+For further information, consult the Book Seminar’s website.

 FRANCE[ Top ]